 Off-highway vehicle trails afford miles of ATV action around Ruby Valley and areas near Wells and Deeth.
 If you want to explore stunning mountains and crystalline lakes the cowboy way, try riding horseback in the Jarbidge Wilderness north of Elko.
 Several ranches offer Western-style vacations.
+Or, if you want to just drop off the grid and enjoy some of the most beautiful scenery in the state with magnetic history and friendly locals to boot, Jarbidge is for sure the way to go.

 In addition to off-road opportunities and wildlife-viewing areas, West Wendover on the Nevada-Utah border has five major casinos with fine dining and lodging, and the Peppermill Concert Hall books top-name entertainment.
 The Nevada-Idaho border town of Jackpot also boasts casino action and entertainment.